Why Brands Need a Conversational Interface

 What Should Companies Expect?

-This new conversational layer represents a new channel from which to interact with your customers, just as the emergence of the web and mobility opened up new routes.
-Companies should position themselves for the conversational layer.
+This new conversational interface represents a new channel from which to interact with your customers, just as the emergence of the web and mobility opened up new routes.
+Companies should position themselves for the conversational interface layer.
 Individual users will want to interact with trusted brands to fulfill their needs through natural language interactions.
 This interaction will occur at the exact time the user demands a product or service, and in the exact terms she thinks of that product or service, in the language and communication methods she typically uses (intent, words, shortcuts, emojis, etc.).
 Companies need to strengthen these natural language capabilities in their products, apps, and bots to allow users to communicate with them with ease.

 Collectively Generations X, Y and Z have signaled their openness to messaging.
 These individuals will begin to welcome and even expect to engage with their brands via messaging services.
 But companies should be forewarned and remember that this trusted personal space is precious.
 Poorly designed interactions can damage the customer relationship.
 For example, when Microsoft’s Tay posted racist remarks on Twitter, it had to be shut down temporarily.
 The bot industry as a whole has yet to come up with the “killer bot” that tips the scale for wider adoption, but bots continue to grow in sophistication and power.